vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

 exec pool's own timeline, from gpuExecPoolTimeline_; the raw ``VkSemaphore`` behind it comes from getGPUTimelineSemaphore_.

-Every plane a timeline is published on takes its own reference, so the semaphore lives exactly as long as something might still wait on it.
+Every plane a timeline is published on keeps a reference of its own until the plane is freed, so the semaphore lives for as long as something might still wait on it.
 This is why a filter's timeline no longer has to outlive its consumers: release your reference whenever you are done signalling — the free callback is the natural place — and any frame still in flight keeps it alive by itself.
 The semaphore